jaytxng/tipper/README.md

 The following **additional** features are implemented:

+- [x] added a launch screen before showing the core view of the app
 - [x] Changed back button color on SettingsViewController
 - [x] Programatically changing title color on navigationBar